 Now should commence the usual coating of one’s imperfections in many shades of honesty, sincerity, compassion, ambition, skill, a love for animals, the elderly, and the infirm, as well as the requisite marvelous cocksmanship.
-To be sure, I possess all of these clichéd traits in abundance (most men probably qualify at least some times in their lives), but I’m afraid that I really am a bit different from many Phoenicians.
-Before moving here in 2011 to do a PhD, I spent the previous seven years as a journalist and teaching journalism in Lebanon.
+To be sure, I possess all of these clichéd traits in abundance (most men probably qualify at least some times in their lives), but I’m afraid that I do deviate dramatically and happily from the norm.
+Before moving back to the States in 2011 to do a PhD, I had spent the previous seven years as a journalist and teaching journalism in Lebanon.
 And yes, I saw a lot of man’s inhumanity to man.

 And no, I am not the arrogant, haughty type.
 I grew up in Milwaukee, for fuck's sake.
 Travel and clever stuff are great, but I'm rarely happier than when I'm drinking a good beer, laughing my ass off, and sorting out the world's problems.
 And then dancing.
 Awkwardly.

 I read mostly nonfiction now, but I still get really excited for new books by Ian McEwan, Amin Maalouf, and Jonathan Franzen.
 I love Maugham, William S. Burroughs, Huxley, Orwell, Milan Kundera, Hunter S. Thompson, Tom Wolfe's nonfiction, Nate Silver, Sherry Turkle, Foucault, and Bourdieu.